UrinHeller/Manhwa-Viewer-SUPER/README.md

   - `urllib3==2.1.0`

 To compatabilty:
-- Windows 7 and lower are missing important files
+- Windows XP and lower are missing important files
-- Windows 10-2004 has a different dark mode reg key (can be fixed).
+- Windows 10-2004 has a different dark mode reg key (you need to set the environment variable to change themes).
-- All other Windows versions should work.
+- All other Windows versions should work without problems.

 ## For Programmers